fpdavis/MarquesasServer/README.md

 * Added buttons to launch URL of main server page
 * Moved SelectedGames up one level, will further refine SelectedGame vs SelectedGames vs Game
 * Added initial default page with links to all current pages

+* Added Manual Support
+* Added HTML Error pages
+* Split up game heiarchy into SelectedGame (game being played?) vs SelectedGames (not being played, with possible multiple selections)
+   * Renamed SelectedGames to SelectedGame (without the S)
+   * Changed SelectedGame (previously SelectedGames) so the root /SelectedGame only returns information if one and only one game is selected
+   * Added SelectedGames (with the S) JSON responses to return information on multiple games
+* Gracefully handles empty properties
+* Added Binary support
+* Continued to refine default HTML page